 By Natalie Stein, exercise, fitness & nutrition expert | Professor of public health at Michigan State University

-If you have pre-diabetes or are looking to lose weight, what is the first thing you might blame?
+If you have prediabetes or are looking to lose weight, what is the first thing you might blame?
 Your diet comes to mind, and it is true that adopting a healthier diet can help you shed pounds and slash your risk for getting diabetes.
-As you make those diet shifts, you might want to consider including the following foods regularly.
+As you make those diet shifts, you might want to consider these surprising foods that can help.

 Consumption of whole grains, such as oatmeal, is linked to lower diabetes risk.
 This is probably due to their ability to reduce your body’s spike in blood sugar after a meal, as well as increase insulin sensitivity, which helps lower blood sugar.
 These benefits may be largely related to whole grains’ dietary fiber, which is not found in high amounts of refined (processed) grains, such as white bread.
 Your best bet is to replace the majority of your refined grains with whole grains.